Aaron Gibson

-Aaron Gibson (born September 27, 1977) is a former American football offensive tackle in the National Football League (NFL) for the Detroit Lions, Dallas Cowboys and Chicago Bears.
-He also was a member of the Austin Wranglers and Cleveland Gladiators of the Arena Football League (AFL).
+Aaron Gibson (born September 27, 1977) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Detroit Lions, Dallas Cowboys and Chicago Bears.
 He played college football at the University of Wisconsin.
+Gibson holds the record for heaviest NFL player ever.
+He was listed at 410 lbs by the Cowboys in 2002.

-Early years
+Early life

 Gibson attended Decatur Central High School, where he lettered in football and track.
-He holds the record for heaviest NFL player ever, at 410 lbs, weighing over 440 lbs in high school.
+He weighed over 350 lbs in high school.

 He was a two-way player.
 As a senior, he was a first-team All-state selection and was named as a Top 33 Pick by the Bloomington Herald-Times.
 As a defensive tackle, he had 8 fumble recoveries and 11 passes defensed.

 College career

 Gibson accepted a football scholarship from the University of Wisconsin.
 He didn't play in his freshman year because of failing to meet the requirements of Proposition 48.
 The next year, he was a reserve right tackle behind All-American Jerry Wunsch and was used primarily as a blocking tight end, after making his debut in the fifth game against Ohio State University.